 Is chromium safe?

-Antacids (including calcium carbonate) interfere with the
+Antacids (including calcium carbonate) interfere with the absorption of chromium.

 Being exposed to high levels of chromium on the job (such as in metallurgy and electroplating) has been linked not only to kidney damage but also to lung and other cancers as well as skin conditions such as eczema and other inflammations of the skin.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way it regulates medicines.
 A dietary supplement can be sold with limited or no research on how well it works or on its safety.